• Skip to primary navigation

 • 📖 Recipe

-Pad Kra Pao (or 'Pad Ka Prao' or 'Pad Gaprao') is a flavorful Thai dish made of minced meat stir-fried with holy basil, red chilis, garlic, and shallots in a savory sauce.
+Pad Kra Pao (or 'Pad Ka Prao' or 'Pad Gaprao') is a popular Thai dish made of minced chicken, beef, or pork stir-fried with holy basil and other aromatics in flavorful sauce.
+You'll find this stir-fry dish served at Thai restaurants with steamed rice and topped with a crispy fried egg.

 Pad Kra Pao